p-mckenzie/p-mckenzie.github.io/_posts/2018-2-23-allrecipes-hall-of-fame.md

 to make, and delicious".
 Also there's a very clear split here between the highly frequent words (recipe, make, great), and the remaining words.

-# Wrap-up
-I enjoyed this project immensely, and will be writing a follow-up post analyzing a larger set of recipes, using clustering techniques on recipe ingredients, so stay tuned!

 # Code
 The data scraping was with Python 3.5.1 and Selenium 3.6.0, using Chromedriver 2.35 for Windows.